Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998138776087)

 2-2.
 Using an iOS device, the only way to check the MAC address is to connect the Pan/Tilt Cam 2K to an Android device or PC running Windows 10 or later, since there is no 'Connected devices' item when using iPhone tethering.
 Please accept our apologies for any inconvenience.

-3. We have improved MAC addresses to be written on the devices themselves.
-Please contact us through the SwitchBot app under Profile > Feedback if you have any questions.